hertzdog/CarND-Vehicle-Detection/SUBMISSION/README.md

 For running the project I had to create a new Conda Environment with TensorFlow 1.0 and all related packages.
 At the end I was very excited about this final project: I started following the guidelines provided, exploring color-spaces, and at the end I was able to create a new conda Environment and succesfully using a very fast algroithm on my project!

-Here is my final project on github (https://github.com/hertzdog/darkflow) which was used for generating the video output.
+Here is my final project on github (https://github.com/hertzdog/darkflow) which was used for generating the video otput.